ImAchilles/odin-recipes/README.md

 # odin-recipes
-Practice site from the Odin Project, just a website with recipes on it.
+Practice site from the Odin Project

+Just a website with recipes on it, to Practice HTML